 Most of us live busy lives in urban locations with limited time and energy to spend on the dream of a healthy beautiful garden.
-One that seems to grow effortlessly almost on its own, that costs us virtually nothing, produces incredible volumes of food, flowers, fragrance and enviable looks from visitors and takes little time to manage or maintain!
+One that seems to grow effortlessly almost on its own.
+One that costs us virtually nothing; produces incredible volumes of food; flowers; fragrance; and enviable looks from visitors but takes little time to maintain!

 Is urban abundance an impossible dream?
 Based on my experiences, I certainly don’t think so!

 We all have different visions of what our perfect garden looks like.
 What do you want from your garden?
 Think about your priorities.
 Your likes and dislikes.

 - An abundant supply of nutrient dense organically grown food.